 - (2) In order to derive the gross profit per crude oil throughput barrel, we utilize the total dollar figures for gross profit as derived above and divide by the applicable number of crude oil throughput barrels for the period. - (3) Refining margin is a measurement calculated as the difference between net sales and cost of product sold (exclusive of depreciation and amortization).
 Refining margin is a non-GAAP measure that we believe is important to investors in evaluating our refinery's performance as a general indication of the amount above our cost of product sold that we are able to sell refined products.
 Each of the components used in this calculation (net sales and cost of product sold (exclusive of depreciation and amortization)) is taken directly from our Statements of Operations.
 Our calculation of refining margin may differ from similar calculations of other companies in our industry, thereby limiting its usefulness as a comparative measure.
-In order to derive the refining margin per crude oil throughput barrel is important to enable investors to better understand and evaluate our ongoing operating results and for greater transparency in the review of our overall business, financial, operational and economic financial performance. - (4) Upon applying the goodwill impairment testing criteria under existing accounting rules during the fourth quarter of 2008, we determined that the goodwill of the petroleum business was impaired, which resulted in a goodwill impairment loss of \$42.8 million in the fourth quarter.
+In order to derive the refining margin per crude oil throughput barrel, we utilize the total dollar figures for refining margin as derived above and divide by the applicable number of crude oil throughput barrels for the period.
+We believe that refining margin and refining margin per crude oil throughput barrel is important to enable investors to better understand and evaluate our ongoing operating results and for greater transparency in the review of our overall business, financial, operational and economic financial performance. - (4) Upon applying the goodwill impairment testing criteria under existing accounting rules during the fourth quarter of 2008, we determined that the goodwill of the petroleum business was impaired, which resulted in a goodwill impairment loss of \$42.8 million in the fourth quarter.
 This goodwill impairment is included in the petroleum business operating income but is excluded in the refining margin and the refining margin per crude oil throughput barrel. - (5) Adjusted Petroleum EBITDA represents operating income adjusted for FIFO impacts (favorable) unfavorable, share-based compensation, loss on disposition of assets, major scheduled turnaround expenses, realized gain (loss) on derivatives, net, goodwill impairment, depreciation and amortization and other income (expense).
 Adjusted EBITDA by operating segment results from operating income by segment adjusted for items that we believe are needed in order to evaluate results in a more comparative analysis from period to period.
 Adjusted EBITDA by operating segment is not a recognized term under GAAP and should not be substituted for operating income as a measure of performance but should be utilized as a supplemental measure of performance in evaluating our business.
 Management believes that adjusted EBITDA by operating segment provides relevant and useful information that enables investors to better understand and evaluate our ongoing operating results and allows for greater transparency in the reviewing of our overall financial, operational and economic performance.
 Below is a reconciliation of operating income to adjusted EBITDA for the petroleum segment for the years ended December 31, 2010, 2009 and 2008:

 Year Ended December 31,

-2010 2009 (unaudited) 2008
+2010 2009 2008

+(unaudited)

 Petroleum:

-Petroleum operating income \$ 104.6 \$ 170.2 \$ 31.9
+Petroleum operating income \$104.6 \$170.2 \$ 31.9

-FIFO impacts (favorable), unfavorable(a) (31.3 7) (67.9) 102.5
+FIFO impacts (favorable), unfavorable(a) (31.7) (67.9) 102.5

 Share-based compensation 11.5 (3.7) (10.8)

-Loss on disposition of assets(b) 1.3 -
+Loss on disposition of assets(b) 1.3

-Major scheduled turnaround expenses(c) 1.2 · -
+Major scheduled turnaround expenses(c) 1.2

-Realized gain (loss) on derivatives, net 0.3 7 (21.0) (121.0)
+Realized gain (loss) on derivatives, net 0.7 (21.0) (121.0)

 Goodwill impairment(d) 42.8

-Depreciation and amortization 66.4 4 64.4 62.7
+Depreciation and amortization 66.4 64.4 62.7

-Other income (expense) 0.3 7 0.3 1.0
+Other income (expense) 0.7 0.3 1.0

-Adjusted Petroleum EBITDA \$ 154.7 \$ 142.3 \$ 109.1
+Adjusted Petroleum EBITDA \$154.7 \$142.3 \$ 109.1